Bis-Man Transit: Facilities

 The Downtown transfer hub is located on East Front Avenue between South 5th Street and South 7th Street.
 Two shelters serve as the primary hub for Bis-Man Transit with 5 routes terminating here.

 The Bismarck-Mandan Transit Center on East Rosser Avenue was constructed in 1998, and serves as the headquarters and maintenance facility.
 The facility is served by Route 5, as well as intercity buses from Jefferson Lines.

 Fixed Route Ridership

 The ridership and service statistics shown here are of fixed route services only and do not include demand response.
 Per capita statistics are based on the Bismarck urbanized area as reported in NTD data.
-Starting in 2011, 2010 census numbers replace the 2000 census numbers to calculate per capita statistics.
+Starting in 2011, 2010 census numbers replaced the 2000 census numbers to calculate per capita statistics.